Can I ask, are you tired?

 Just like the tightrope walker walking the high wire, high performance in leadership is achieved by balance.

 When you’re feverishly going about your work trying to make deadlines, skipping lunch and working late.
 You’re like a wobbly tightrope walker.
-It puts you at risk of losing balance of the mental and physical capability required to implement your work, and you may be heading for a fall.
+It puts you at risk of losing the balance of the mental and physical capability required to implement your work, and you may be heading for a fall.

 “Understanding balance is key to enhancing the way you perform as a leader,” says Nicole Lyons from About My Brain Institute.
 “Your brain works best when it is balanced.
-Maintaining your physical body and ensuring that you get enough rest are critical to maintaining your brain’s balance.”
+Maintaining your physical body and ensuring that you get enough rest is critical to maintaining your brain’s balance.”

 Balancing balance when it’s busy

 So how do you aim for balance when it’s busy?
 We’ve collated four of our favourite tips to inspire, refresh and energise you to finish the year well.
 These were inspired by a wonderful resource from our friends at Alchemy called The 6 Cylinders of Wellness.